space-engineers-hf/SequentialScript/README.md

 as @hinge_moved
 ```

-## Download source code
+## Download Source Code

 Requirements:
  - Visual Studio 2022
  - Download and install https://github.com/malware-dev/MDK-SE

-Download both, this repository and [CommonScript](https://github.com/space-engineers-hf/CommonScript) repository in the same parent folder.
+Download both this repository and the [CommonScript](https://github.com/space-engineers-hf/CommonScript) repository into the same parent folder.
 For example:

 ```
 repos
-└─ CommonScript
+└── CommonScript
-└─ SequentialScript
+└── SequentialScript
 ```

-## User documentation
+## User Documentation

-Documentation about how to use SequentialScript is in the following [link](docs/README.md).
+You can find documentation on how to use SequentialScript at the following [link](docs/README.md).